razor-network/docs-v2/docs/stake.md

 There are a set of parameters that are configurable.
 These include:

 - Provider: The RPC URL of the provider you are using to connect to the blockchain.
-- Alternate Provider: This is the secondary RPC URL of the provider used to connect to the blockchain if the primary one is not working.
 - Gas Multiplier: The value with which the gas price will be multiplied while sending every transaction.
 - Buffer Size: Buffer size determines, out of all blocks in a state, in how many blocks the voting or any other operation can be performed.
 - Wait Time: This is the number of seconds the system will wait while voting.